Promises and Secrets

 ).
 But how do you "Christianize" a whole church whose pastor is fighting you all the way, and all the while he is admitting that you are technically correct, but his church does not worship "that way"?

-It must be done with "gentleness and respect", but also without avoiding the truth to save feelings.
+It must be done with "gentleness and respect", but also without avoiding the truth in order to save feelings.

 Disagree?
 Find an error?
 Contact us at email@example.com and give us your view.